芷若 Zhi Ruo

 莫愁 Mo Chou

-Meaning “free of sadness”, the name is said to first appear in The Collection of Yuefu Poetry, which includes over 5,000 poems from the Qin dynasty to the Tang dynasty.
-It is more widely known after novelist Jin Yong named a cold-blooded killer, who is helplessly in love with a fickle-hearted man, Mo Chou.
+Meaning ‘free of sadness’, this name is said to have first appeared in The Collection of Yuefu Poetry, which includes over 5,000 poems from the Qin dynasty to the Tang dynasty.
+It is more widely known after novelist Jin Yong used Mo Chou as the name for his cold-blooded killer who is helplessly in love with a fickle-hearted man.

-The name of famous martial art master Huang Feihung, Fei Hung literally means “a swan goose soaring high in the sky”.
-In the meaning of the name is the parents’ ardent hope that their child will have a bright future.
-The name is usually used for boys, but there is a Chinese female actress also named Fei Hung.
+The name of famous martial art master Huang Feihong, Fei Hong literally means ‘a swan goose soaring high in the sky’.
+This name expresses a parent’s ardent hope that their child will have a bright future.
+It is usually used for boys, but there is a Chinese female actress also named Fei Hong.

 念真 Nian Zhen

-The name can be interpreted as “a belief in truthfulness”, and can be used for both genders.
+This name can be interpreted as ‘a belief in truthfulness’, and can be used for both genders.
 It is widely known as the pen name of famous Taiwanese director Wu Nianzhen.
-But when the director decided to use this pen name, he was thinking of his first and girlfriend, Zhen.
-The name, added to his surname “Wu”, means “Don’t think of Zhen”!
+But when the director decided to use this pen name, he was thinking of his first girlfriend, Zhen.
+The name, added to his surname ‘Wu’ means ‘don’t think of Zhen!’

 青山 Qing Shan & 如是 Ru Shi

 For the couples who want to have a pair of Chinese names, Qing Shan and Ru Shi are a good choice.
-Qingshan is a phrase that describes a natural scenery of blue-coloured mountains, and is often used in a phrase that implies “persistence”.
+Qingshan is a phrase that describes a beautiful scene of blue-coloured mountains, and is often used in a phrase that loosely translates as ‘persistence’.
 Rushi was the name of the famous Chinese courtesan and poet Liu Rushi.
-She named herself after the verse by Chinese poet Xin Qiji: “Wo Jian Qing Shan Duo Wu Mei, Liao Qing Shan, Jian Wo Ying Ru Shi”, which implies the poet’s longing for a soulmate.
+She named herself after the verse by Chinese poet Xin Qiji: “Wo Jian Qing Shan Duo Wu Mei, Liao Qing Shan, Jian Wo Ying Ru Shi,” which implies the poet’s longing for a soulmate.